WinnerWind/cava-for-kdeplasma/README.md

 10. Enable `Wait for Completion` (Required for it to work)

 ## Configuration
+Remember to run `systemctl restart panel-cava --user` when you change configuration!

 ### Frame rate and Bar Count
 By default, cava will run at 60 frames per second and generate 5 bars.
 In case you want to change this behavior, edit `~/.local/bin/panel_cava.sh` and change the lines:
 ```sh